IYZaytsev/Go_VideoStreamingWebApp_API/README.md

 # Go_VideoStreamingWebApp_API
-A rudimentary clone of youtube built as microservices built for a class project to learn the Go programming language
+A rudimentary clone of youtube built as microservices for a class project to learn the Go programming language

 # Needs the following other project to work
 > https://github.com/IYZaytsev/Go_VideoStreamingWebApp